-There are a range of health services in the local area which can support children with SEND.
+There are a range of health services in the local area which can support children with SEND including the Speech and Language Therapy Service.
 Visit the health section of the Local Offer for more information.

 If your health provider has recognised that your child may have a special educational need, they can support you by referring your child's details to the BCP Council Early Years Team.
 This referral is called a 'Health to Education Notice', often known as a HEN.

 A HEN will notify BCP Council staff of your child's need and allow them to support your child's educational setting, by providing a personalised learning pathway which will support their future learning and development.

 For more information about this and how it will help your child, please view the online leaflet on this page.